met4citizen/Hypergraph/README.md

 As a historical note, the idea of "atoms of space" is not a new one.
 It already appears in the old Greek tradition of atomism (*atomos*, "uncuttable") started by Democritus (ca. 460–370 BCE).
-In the Hellenistic period the idea was revived by Epicurus (341–270 BCE) and described in a poetic form by Lucretius (ca. 99–55 BCE).
-Unfortunately, starting from the Early Middle Ages, atomism was mostly forgotten in the Western world until Lucretius' *De rerum natura* and other atomist teachings were rediscovered in the 14th century.
+In the Hellenistic period the idea was revived by Epicurus (341–270 BCE) and put in a poetic form by Lucretius (ca. 99–55 BCE).
+Unfortunately, starting from the Early Middle Ages, atomism was mostly forgotten in the Western world until Lucretius' *De Rerum Natura* and other atomist teachings were rediscovered in the 14th century.

 > “The atoms come together in different order and position, like letters,
 > which, though they are few, yet, by being placed together in different ways,